CartoDB/carto-react/README.md

 ### How to install the library

-If you are using the CARTO CRA templates, everything is already setup, so no further configuration is needed!
+If you are using the `CARTO CRA templates`, everything is already setup, so **no further configuration is needed!**

+---

 In case you want to use this set of packages in a different context, then you would need to install them as usual, with something like: